Chart Color Schemes

 Macquarie Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Macquarie Park's population is estimated at around 15,483 as of Nov 2025.
-This reflects an increase of 4,412 people (39.9%) since the 2021 Census, which reported a population of 11,071 people.
-The change is inferred from the resident population of 14,953 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,679 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,290 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Macquarie Park's growth of 39.9% since the 2021 census exceeded the state (7.6%), marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 92.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates and new addresses validated since Feb 2026, the suburb of Macquarie Park has an estimated population of around 15,515.
+This figure represents a 40.1% increase from the 2021 Census total of 11,071 people.
+The increase is inferred from AreaSearch's estimate of 14,953 residents, based on their examination of the latest ERP data release by the ABS (June 2024), along with an additional 1,643 validated new addresses since the Census date.
+This results in a population density ratio of 2,295 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Macquarie Park's growth since the 2021 census outpaced both the state (7.8%) and its SA4 region, positioning it as a growth leader in the area.
+Overseas migration contributed approximately 92.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-Considering projected demographic shifts, exceptional growth is predicted over the period, with Macquarie Park expected to increase by 12,548 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 67.2% in total over the 17 years.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, Macquarie Park is projected to grow by 13,231 persons based on aggregated SA2-level projections, reflecting an overall increase of 81.7% over the 17-year period.

 Frequently Asked Questions - Population